1992 Summer Olympics opening ceremony

 La Fura dels Baus, the performance of an allegory about of the greek myth who led creation of the Mediterranean Sea and resulted on the founding of the city of Barcelona.
 Greek mezzo-soprano Agnes Baltsa sang "Hellenism" as the Olympic flag was taken around the stadium.
 Alfredo Kraus sang the Olympic Hymn as the flag was hoisted.
 The Olympic flame cauldron was lit by a flaming arrow, shot by Paralympic archer Antonio Rebollo. which was the original design of the lighting scheme.

 Preparations

 The ideas of the opening ceremony were conceived by publicists Luis Bassat and Pepo Sol, who came together for the occasion creating the production company Ovideo-Bassat-Sport.
 The artistic director of the ceremony was Manuel Huerga, the executive musical director was Josep Pons, its executive director was the Australian Ric Birch and its production director Cuqui Pons.
-Judich Chabola, an expert in moving masses of people, was hired for the choreographies, with the help of the Liceu stage manager Xesca Llabrés.
+Judich Chabola, an expert in moving masses of people, was hired for the choreographies, with the help of the Gran Teatre del Liceu stage manager Xesca Llabrés.

 The ceremony was attended by 65,000 people at the stadium.
 Approximately 60,000 tickets were sold to the general public while another 5,000 were distributed to the Olympic family, in addition to courtesies and quotas for sponsors and partners.